shaiss/near-intent-workshop/src/content/overview.md

 ### Key Concepts

-1. **Intent-Centric Architecture**
+1. **Intent**
-   - User expresses what they want
+   - A declarative goal (e.g., "Swap 10 USDC for NEAR")
-   - System determines how to fulfill it
+   - Focuses on what the user wants, not how to do it
-   - Multiple possible execution paths
+   - Chain-agnostic and outcome-driven

-2. **Smart Wallet Abstraction**
+2. **Solver**
-   - Session-based keys
+   - Competes to fulfill an intent optimally
-   - Delegated execution
+   - Finds the best route, price, or execution path
-   - Improved UX with fewer confirmations
+   - Can operate across multiple chains or protocols

-3. **Verifiers & Solvers**
+3. **Verifier**
-   - Verifiers validate intent validity
-   - Solvers compete to execute intents
+   - Validates that a Solver's proposed fulfillment meets the intent's constraints
+   - Ensures user expectations are met
-   - Market-driven execution
+   - Acts as a security layer between intent and execution

+4. **Smart Wallet**
+   - Abstracts signing, batching, and multi-chain logic
+   - Improves UX by hiding complexity
+   - Enables gasless transactions and session-based authentication

-## Why Intents Matter
+## How NEAR Intents Work

 Traditional blockchain transactions require users to:
 - Know exact contract addresses